torquebox/torquebox.org/news/2011-04-29-torquebox-ruby-appserver-1-0-0-available-now.md

 It goes without saying (but I'm going to say it anyhow), that our active community deserves kudos for finding and fixing bugs, making suggestions, and generally providing great feedback.

+None of this would have been possible without the untiring work of Charlie Nutter, Tom Enebo, Nick Sieger and all of the other [JRuby] contributors.

+# What's next?

+After this release, we do already anticipate some smaller 1.x releases to wrap up a few more things we'd like to do on this codebase.

+We will also concurrently kick off the next major release version, to be based upon JBoss AS 7.

+Stay tuned!